Cali: Football

 Santiago de Cali is home to football clubs Deportivo Cali and América de Cali.
-Many well-known football players were either born in Cali or have played in one of its clubs.
-Willington Ortiz, Carlos Valderrama, Ántony de Ávila, Álex Escobar, Julio César Falcioni, Jorge Orosmán da Silva, Jorge Bermúdez, Giovanni Hernández, Hugo Rodallega, Mario Yepes, Faryd Mondragón, Adolfo Valencia, and Óscar Córdoba are a sample of them.
+Many well-known football players were either born in Cali or have played in one of its clubs. including Willington Ortiz, Carlos Valderrama, Ántony de Ávila, Álex Escobar, Julio César Falcioni, Jorge Orosmán da Silva, Jorge Bermúdez, Giovanni Hernández, Hugo Rodallega, Mario Yepes, Faryd Mondragón, Adolfo Valencia, and Óscar Córdoba.

 According to CONMEBOL, América ranks second and Deportivo Cali third in the Colombian national ranking, which ranks itself third in the CONMEBOL ranking.
 América was ranked as the world's second best club in 1996 by the IFFHS (International Federation of Football History & Statistics) and 35th in the All-Time Club World Ranking of the IFFHS.
 Cali is the Colombian city having hosted the most Colombian first division finals, with 40 matches being played in the stadium.
 América has won 15 titles, and has been runner-up 7 times.
 Deportivo Cali has won 10 titles and ended as runner-up 14 times.
 They have played finals against each other three times.
 In the early 1950s, current second-tier team Boca Juniors lost two finals.

 Basketball and bullfighting

-Though there is no current basketball team that calls Santiago de Cali home, basketball is the second-most played sport in the city.
+There is a basketball team in the city of Cali currently.
+It is known as Team cali.
+In addition, basketball is the second-most played sport in the city.
 Basketball is a preferred sport at the city center location "La Carrera del Cholado".
 Football still surpasses basketball in sport popularity.

 Bullfighting is staged during the Cali Fair which is held in December.
 It is anticipated by many citizens in Cali, as well as by many people in all Colombia.
 The bullfighting ring is called Plaza de Toros de Cañaveralejo, with a capacity of 16,000 and located in the southwest of the city.